-Along the route of your home buying journey you may be in a situation where you have one or more offers on a house declined or countered offered.
-Even worse you may have multiple houses you mad an offer on rejected and sold to another buyer.
+Along the route of your home buying journey, you may be in a situation where you have one or more offers on a house declined or countered offered.
+Even worse you may have multiple houses you made an offer on rejected and sold to another buyer.
+And now in 2021 your in a hot mark

 Remember, while you can have an offer flat out rejected, in effect, a counter offer is a rejection as well.
 With a counter offer from the seller, the seller is rejecting your offer and indicating terms that they may accept.